videojs/videojs-contrib-ads/README.md

 ### disableNextSnapshotRestore
 Prevents videojs-contrib-ads from restoring the previous video source

-If you need to change the video source during an ad break, you can use _disableNextSnapshotRestore_ to prevent videojs-contrib-ads to restore to the previous video source.
+If you need to change the video source during an ad break, you can use _disableNextSnapshotRestore_ to prevent videojs-contrib-ads from restoring the snapshot from the previous video source.
 ```js
 if (player.ads.inAdBreak()) {
     player.ads.disableNextSnapshotRestore = true;